 - Insecticidal soap

-- A garden hose to wash away any residue
+- An expandable water hose to wash away any residue

 The following tips will prove helpful when battling mites: